paulbradish/awesome-digital-marketing/README.md

 * [Similarweb](https://www.similarweb.com/) - All in one Website analytics competitive traffic intelligence platform.
 Often used to compare website traffic and performance, analyze strategies & market share acquisition.
 ## Search engine marketing (SEM)
 ## Search engine optimization (SEO)
+### SEO tools
+* [ScrapeBox](https://www.scrapebox.com/) - Described by many users as the Swiss Army Knife of SEO.
+Don't let the dated UI fool you, people are still finding innovative new uses for ScrapeBox to help with their SEO efforts.
 ## Skills training
 ### Online courses
 * [Coursera](https://www.coursera.org/) - Learn in-demand skills like SEO, SEM, email, content marketing, product promotion and more.
 Build in-demand marketing skills & get job-ready for entry-level roles in 6 months or less. 🧂